 Use of physical intervention in school will be monitored in order to help staff learn from past incidents, promote the well-being of pupils in their care, and provide a basis for appropriate support.
 Information on trends and emerging problems will be shared with the school using local procedures.
-For example, the frequency and duration of restrictive interventions will be monitored and measured by the behaviour support practitioner weekly and reported to the LMT half-termly.
+Key trends and information is written in the half-termly behaviour report which is shared with Governors, LMT and Teachers.